How can passive smoking affect your child's lungs?

-One of the best things you can do for your child’s lungs is to make sure they don’t breathe in tobacco smoke.
+One of the best things you can do for your own and your child’s lung health is to make sure they don’t breathe in tobacco smoke.

-Smoking (or breathing in second-hand smoke) during pregnancy can cause serious harm to your baby.
+Smoking or breathing in second-hand (passive) smoke during pregnancy can cause serious harm to your baby.
 It can:

 - slow down the development of your child’s lungs